 Upon his death in 1978, his wife Lanomi Baldwin Thompson became the owner of the business and Edward Yencsik, a licensed funeral director from Belle Vernon, served as supervisor for 17 years.
 In 1981, 17-year-old Tim Marodi started washing cars at a funeral home in his hometown of Marianna, Pennsylvania.
 He graduated from high school and the Pittsburgh Institute of Mortuary Science, became a licensed funeral director in 1986 and worked for two local funeral homes.

-The funeral home was then passed to the Thompson’s daughter, Lenore Ann Thompson Stout, making her the fourth generation to own the business.
-The business name was changed to the Thompson-Marodi Funeral Home, Inc.
+In August of 1991, Tim Marodi, was named the supervisor of the funeral home, which Mrs. Thompson operated in her husband's name until her death in July of 1994.
+Ownership of the funeral home was then passed to the Thompson’s daughter, Lenore Ann Thompson Stout, making her the fourth generation to own the business.
+The business name was changed to the Thompson-Marodi Funeral Home, Inc. in late 1994.

 In October of 2015, Tim and Randi Marodi purchased the funeral home.
 At that time, Tim Marodi had already dedicated 24 years of his life to building the business and caring for many area families.
 He is involved in the community, where he and his wife raised two daughters, Abigail Lee and Katherine Ruth.
 The Marodi family is proud to support many local organizations, the arts, sports teams and charities.